 Here are some of the thoughts Baldoni shared along with the photo:

-We can think it is our job to make our children "happy"; to protect them from feeling things like anger, rage, disappointment and sadness.
+We sometimes think it is our job to make our children "happy"; to protect them from feeling things like anger, rage, disappointment, and sadness.
 But that is not our job at all.

 Teaching children how to be with their feelings is important work, right up there with teaching them their ABC's and their 123's.

 So if you find yourself reacting to your own child's emotions, I want you to know that you are likely responding exactly the way you were taught to respond.
-The great news is that as adults, it is never too late for us to find our own inner pause button.
+We are more likely to yell if we were yelled at, lecture if we were lectured, dismiss if we were dismissed … the point is we often model what is modeled.
+The great news is that, as adults, it is never too late for us to find our own inner pause button.

 Image credit: Justin Baldoni/Facebook